 Happy hump day, Mamas!

-It’s Reading & Writing Wednesday here at Kandy Apple Mama, and we’re so excited!
+It’s Reading & Writing Wednesday here on the blog, and we’re so excited!

 We wholeheartedly believe in leaving our world a better place than we found it, and part of that mission involves raising smarter, more respectful, and all-around better children.
 Encouraging school attendance, involvement, and excitement is the first step toward raising smarter children.
 Helping with homework and ensuring all assignments are completed correctly is a great second step.